Core Services Realignment

 HR, Procurement, and Technology

 Detail: These three areas were initially being evaluated together, part of an extensive contract with NEX Strategies that was meeting primarily with upper management over the course of 2025.
 City leaders held one webinar for staff in mid-December 2025 that provided little concrete information.
 The assumption is a developed plan would be part of a spring TAO.
 City leaders did not follow up with a single communication until an email from Tracy Warren to staff late Friday, March 6 to say that some town halls were being planned.
-Warren’s email did not include links or information to the following week’s Budget Work Session March 11, 2026 where proposed cuts will be aired.
-Presentation slides here.
+Warren’s email did not include links or information to the following week’s Budget Work Session March 11, 2026 where proposed cuts would be aired.
+City administrators continue to struggle with clear communication and meaningful engagement.
+Recordings of “town halls” and presentations here.

 Budget and Finance